mui/material-ui/CONTRIBUTING.md

 Because we will only merge a Pull Request for which all tests pass.
 The following items need to be true:

 - The code is formatted.
-If the code was changed, run `yarn prettier`.
+If the code was changed, run `pnpm prettier`.
 - The code is linted.
-If the code was changed, run `yarn eslint`.
+If the code was changed, run `pnpm eslint`.
 - The code is type-safe.
-If TypeScript sources/declarations were changed, `yarn typescript` passed.
+If TypeScript sources/declarations were changed, `pnpm typescript` passed.
 - The API docs are up-to-date.
-If API was changed, run `yarn proptypes && yarn docs:api`.
+If API was changed, run `pnpm proptypes && pnpm docs:api`.
 - The demos are up-to-date.
-If demos were changed, make sure `yarn docs:typescript:formatted` does not introduce changes.
+If demos were changed, make sure `pnpm docs:typescript:formatted` does not introduce changes.
 See [about writing demos](#3-write-the-content-of-the-demo).
 - The Pull Request title follows the pattern `[Component] Imperative commit message`.
 (See: [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) for a great explanation).

 If you have missed a step, don't worry, the Continuous Integration will run a thorough test on your commits, and the maintainers of the project can assist.